xurxodev/Movies-Android-Kata/README.md

-# Movies-Android-Kata
+# Movies-Android-Kata Part2
 Movies Android kata for practice Best Practices in Android implemented by Jorge Sánchez (Xurxodev)

-- We are here to practice Dependency Injection.
+Kata 2

-- We are going to use [Dagger2](https://google.github.io/dagger/) as Dependency Injector.
+- We are here to practice Model View Presenter.
 - We are going to practice pair programming.

 ## Considerations